.png)

 The Social Security Office is responsible for:

-- Administering benefits such as healthcare, maternity, disability, and retirement
+- Administering benefits including healthcare, maternity, disability, and retirement

 Any employer with one or more employees is required to register with the SSO.
-Once registered, eligible employees must be enrolled, and contributions must be deducted and submitted monthly.
+Once registered, eligible employees must be enrolled and contributions deducted and submitted each month.
+This obligation applies across industries and company sizes whereby local Thai businesses, regional subsidiaries, and international companies operating in Thailand are all covered.

 How Social Security in Thailand Works

-At its core, the social security system in Thailand is a contributory system.
-Both employers and employees make monthly contributions based on the employee’s salary, subject to statutory caps.
+At its core, social security in Thailand is a contributory system.
+Both employers and employees make monthly contributions based on the employee's salary, subject to statutory caps.

 Who is covered?